Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Food & Drink Accessories

-- Magnetic Shelves & Paper Towel Holder – whether you rent or buy a mini fridge, it is almost a certainty that you’ll have one.
+- Magnetic Shelves & Paper Towel Holder – whether you rent or buy a mini fridge (some schools require you to rent), it is almost a certainty that you’ll have one.
 These shelves are super strong and are a great place to store water bottles, spices, sugar and other food and drink items that don’t need to be refrigerated.

 WAIT TO BUY: